solana-foundation/solana-improvement-documents/proposals/0195-tpu-vote-using-quic.md

 The server only supports connections from the nodes which has stakes who can vote.
 Connections from unstaked nodes are rejected with `disallowed` code.

-The following QOS mechanisms are employed:
+The following QOS mechanisms can be employed by the server:

 * Connection Rate Limiting from all clients
 * Connection Rate Limiting from a particular IpAddress
-* Total concurrent connections from all clients -- this is set to 2500
+* Total concurrent connections from all clients
-* Max concurrent connections from a client Pubkey -- this is set to 1 for votes.
+* Max concurrent connections from a client Pubkey.
 * Max concurrent streams per connection -- this is allocated based on the ratio of the validator's stake over the total stakes of the network.
-* Maximum of vote transactions per unit time which is also stake weighted
+* Maximum of vote transactions per unit time which is also stake weighted.

-When the server processes a stream and its chunk, it may timeout and close the stream if it does not receive the data in configured timeout window (2s).
+When the server processes a stream and its chunk, it may timeout and close the stream if it does not receive the data in configurable timeout window.

 The validator also uses gossip to pull votes from other validator.
 This proposed change does not change the transport for that which will remain to be UDP based.